 As candidates flow from left to right in this diagram, two bottlenecks are typically observed:

 • Lack of candidates.
 Though many job developers have effective training programs with proven success, they struggle to attract disadvantaged job seekers looking to overcome their barriers.

 • Lack of employers willing to hire.
 Most companies are reluctant to hire candidates with “red flags.”

-The mission of America’s Job Honor Awards is to impact our culture on both ends of this equation.
+The mission of America’s Job Honor Awards is to impact our culture throughout the Talent Supply Chain.